michaelkernaghan/Torque-Token/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+Contributions are highly appreciated and are what make the open-source community such an amazing place to learn, inspire, and create.
+We welcome contributions of all kinds, from bug fixes to feature additions.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.

 ## License

-Distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Ethereum Community for their continuous support and resources.
+- Thanks to the Tezos and Etherklink communities for their innovative tools and continuous support.
-- All contributors and users who are part of the Torque Token journey.
+- Appreciation to all contributors and participants in the Torque Token project.

-Stay tuned for updates, and feel free to reach out for collaborations or questions.
-Join us in shaping the future of blockchain with Torque Token.

-For more information, visit our [official website](https://torquetoken.io) or explore the [GitHub repository](https://github.com/michaelkernaghan/Torque-Token).
+For more information and updates, please visit our [official website](https://torquetoken.io) or explore the [GitHub repository](https://github.com/michaelkernaghan/Torque-Token).